STUDENTS PREPARING TO RECEIVE SACRAMENTS

 In the event of inclement weather or other emergencies, please follow Fairfax County instructions regarding closures and delays.
 Information on cancelled classes will also be posted on the main Religious Education page (under the Faith Formation tab) on our website.

-The student’s Baptismal Certificate is required at the time of registration.
-Students who transfer from another parish and who have attended another parish religious education program must provide a record of their last grade completed, their attendance record and grades, and information on any sacraments already received.
-Registration will not be considered completed until all required documents have been presented.
-New students in Grades 2 – 8 will be required to take an assessment for class placement.
+The following are required at the time of registration: (a) a copy of the student’s Baptismal Certificate, (b) a record of the student’s last grade completed, (c) the student’s attendance record, and (d) information on any sacraments the student has already received.
+Registration will not be considered completed until all required documents have been provided.
+New students in Grade 2-8 will be required to take an assessment for class placement.

 The Director of Religious Education will communicate with parents/guardians primarily through email.
 This is so that there is a written record of what has transpired.
-Please be sure to check your email (and your spam/junk folders) regularly for important communications.
-Catechists also will contact parents and guardians by email.
+Please make sure that any change of email address is provided to the Religious Education Office as soon as possible and be sure to check your email (and your spam/junk folders) regularly for important communications.
+Catechists will contact parents and guardians by email.
 Contact with students via email is not permitted.

 It is important that children attend each and every year of instruction because the curriculum builds on the material learned the year before.
 Students returning to the program will be required to take an assessment for class placement.
 Students are expected to be on time for class.
-The security doors leading to the classrooms are closed once classes have begun.
 There is no distinction between an “excused” or “unexcused” absence.
 All absences are marked simply as ABSENT.

 CODE OF CONDUCT